inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 | All prime numbers | A Turing machine that computes prime numbers |
 | (Singleton set of) the string that spells out the answer to life, universe and everything |  [Deep Thought](https://hitchhikers.fandom.com/wiki/Deep_Thought) |

-If you thought this was interesting, you're lucky because there's a whole field out there, way beyond this blog and natural-language-oriented grammar formalisms!
+If you thought this was interesting, you're lucky because there's a whole world[^8] out there, way beyond this blog and natural-language-oriented grammar formalisms!

 If you thought this was a bunch of nonsense, you're lucky because ~~it won't be on the test~~ I have never seen any useful application of recursively enumerable languages in computational linguistics.